 State Differences

 Each state has its own requirements for what an affidavit of heirship must contain and how much legal weight it carries.
-Some states treat it as strong evidence of heirship.
-Others treat it as supplementary, and a title company may still require probate or a quiet title action for larger interests.

-In Texas, for example, affidavits of heirship are widely used and well-accepted.
-In other states, you may need additional documentation.
+Other states: Requirements vary.
 If you're unsure, a mineral rights attorney in the state where the property is located can advise you on what's needed.

 A Word of Caution